patware/DocFxHelper/README.md

 Download or clone this repo:

-- devops/DocFxHelper.ps1: use this script in your Azure DevOps Pipeline
+- devops/DocFxHelper.ps1: the script can be called from your Azure DevOps Pipeline
-- src/templates/DocFxHelper: use this template to convert an Azure DevOps git url to an Azure DevOps Wiki url
+- src/templates/DocFxHelper: the template will convert git url to an Azure DevOps Wiki url

 Check the [ADO pipeline](devops/README.md) for how to use the DocFxHelper.ps1